What to do in an emergency

 To find on-duty pharmacies open at night and at weekends, you can call 112 or check online.

-There are 134 fire stations in Luxembourg but 95% of the 4,000 firefighters in Luxembourg work voluntarily.
+There are 134 fire stations in Luxembourg but many of the 4,000 firefighters in Luxembourg work voluntarily.
 You should not contact the fire brigade if you have a problem with a wasp, bee or hornet nest.
 You can find information on what to do here.

 In the event of an emergency, call 112.
 You can find contact details of your commune fire brigade here.

 In the case of police emergencies telephone 113.
 You should report thefts, burglaries, assaults or suspicious behaviour to the police.
 If you’re going on holiday and you inform your local police station in advance, they will try to drive by your house to check everything is OK while you are away.
-You can do this online via a form.

-If you breakdown and you don’t have cover and you need emergency rescue (or you are trapped inside your car) dial 112 or 26000.
+If you break down and you don’t have cover and you need emergency rescue (or you are trapped inside your car) dial 112 or 26000.
 A number of insurance companies, Europe Assist and ACL (Automobile Club of Luxembourg) can provide private cover.
 Anglo Info provides a guide for English to French translations of key phrases like "I have a flat tyre".

 Emergency numbers for gas, electricity and water